Thursday, December 15, 2011

 But, as Grafton’s discussion also makes clear, there are serious concerns about the quality of this experience.
 In particular, the university curriculum leaves students disengaged from the material they are supposed to be learning.
 They see most of their courses as intrinsically “boring,” of value only if they provide training relevant to future employment or if the teacher has a pleasing (amusing, exciting, “relevant”) way of presenting the material.
 As a result, students spend only as much time as they need to get what they see as acceptable grades (on average, about 12 to 14 hour a week for all courses combined).
 Professors have ceased to expect genuine engagement from students and often give good grades (B or better) to work that is at best minimally adequate.

-Video THE STONE VIDEO SERIES
+THE STONE VIDEO SERIES

 Philosophers Speak